On this page

 return result.value # cache miss returns None

-Fix: return result.value if result is not None else default_value
+return result.value if result is not None else default_value

 How to Find the Source Fast

-2. Open each file in the trace
+2. Open each file in the trace.

-3. Find where the None-returning function is
+3. Find where the None-returning function is.

-4. Add a guard there
+4. Add a guard there.

-Press Ctrl+Shift+D after the crash.
-DebugAI reads your full call chain, finds the function that returns None without a guard, and shows you exactly which line to fix — in under 10 seconds.
+With DebugAI, press Ctrl+Shift+D after the crash.
+DebugAI reads your full call chain, finds the function that returns None without a guard, and shows you exactly which line to fix in under 10 seconds.
+It works because it has your actual code as context, not just the error message.

 Permanent Prevention